claymfischer/ontogeny/unix_environment.md

 **.bashrc**
 Generally, you will want to set some of the following.

 Word of caution: be careful when modifying your `$PATH`.
+This variable is a list of directories for UNIX to look for binaries.
 It may be best to edit your `$PATH` in its own file and `source` the file manually to test it.
 This way, if you mess up the `$PATH`, you can just open another shell and you're fine.
-If you edited the `$PATH` in your `.bashrc` you'd be in trouble.
+If you edited the `$PATH` in your `.bashrc` and made a mistake, you'd be in trouble.
+For instance, setting `$PATH=` at the end of your `.bashrc` would render your command prompt useless.

 **.bash_profile**